flyingdogsoftware/gyre-sdk/docs/API/layermanager.md

 - `Object` - The previous image layer.

 ### `selectLayers(arrayOfIDs)`
 Selects layers specified by an array of IDs.
 Currently, only the layer ID is supported in the list.
+This function is useful to just refresh the layer panel after changes to the layer structure.

 #### Parameters
 - **arrayOfIDs**: `Array` - An array of layer IDs to be selected.